-Your doctor monitors your prostate cancer with periodic diagnostic tests, including prostate-specific antigen (PSA) tests, digital rectal exams and biopsies.
+Our active surveillance program combines sophisticated prostate MRI imaging with your tumor genetics to provide a personalized risk assessment.
+Your doctor monitors your prostate cancer with periodic diagnostic tests, which provides a level of confidence that your cancer can continue to be safely observed.
 We recommend "watchful waiting" for very small and slow-growing cancers that do not cause any symptoms.

 Most prostate cancer surgeries remove the entire prostate and some surrounding tissue, in a procedure called a prostatectomy.
 We perform this surgery two ways:

 - Radical retropubic prostatectomy.
 We operate through a single, small abdominal incision.
-Some patients are candidates for a laparoscopic approach, which requires five to six very tiny incisions.
-This minimally invasive technique leads to smaller scars, less pain and a faster recovery.
+This conventional technique leads to smaller scars, less pain and a faster recovery.

 - Robotic prostate surgery.
 Removes the prostate and tissue with the assistance of tiny, robotic instruments that allow your surgeon to operate with extreme precision.

 Relieves symptoms caused by an enlarged prostate by removing any prostate tissue blocking urine flow.

 Freezes and kills prostate tissue by inserting cooled argon into the prostate with a needle.
 Using ultrasound pictures as a guide, your doctor can freeze and treat your entire prostate without the need for surgery.
 Cryosurgery is a minimally invasive, needl-based outpatient procedure.